Santiago, Isabela: Cityhood

+Reversal attempts

+During the 13th Congress, House Bill No. 3709, which sought to amend certain sections of Republic Act No. 7720, was filed by Isabela's 4th District Representative Anthony C. Miranda, but did not pass.

 Geography

-The total land area the city is 80% flat or nearly level land in the portions of northwestern, eastern and western parts of the city.
+The total land area of Santiago is 80% flat or nearly level land in the northwestern, eastern and western parts of the city.
 While adjacent areas have gently undulating and moderately rolling areas, and the remaining areas constitute steeply undulating and rolling lands.
 The Dariuk Hills is the highest point in the city.

+The city sits on a vast area of predominantly flat and fertile land in the Cagayan Valley, surrounded by the Namamparang Mountains to the south, the Sierra Madre to the east and the Cordillera Mountain Range to the west alongside the Magat River.